PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``Drate`` - Number of queries dropped per second by this server
   * ``Lat`` - The latency of this server in milliseconds
   * ``Pools`` - The pools this server belongs to

+  :param table options: A table with key: value pairs with display options.

+  Options:

+  * ``showUUIDs=false``: bool - Whether to display the UUIDs, defaults to false.

 .. function:: showTCPStats()